Connor-Donegan7/CS_412_Final_Project/exact_solution/README.txt

 ------------
 The script uses interactive input with two stages:

-1. First line: "n" (one space-separated integer)
+1. First line: "n m" (two space-separated integers)
-    - n: Number of featured verticies.
+   - n: number of nodes in the graph
+   - m: number of edges in the graph

-   Example: 4
+   Example: 4 6

-2. Next n lines: vertex descriptions
+2. Next m lines: edge definitions
-   For each vertex, enter: NEIGHBOR WEIGHT NEIGHBOR WEIGHT NEIGHBOR ...
+   For each edge, enter: NODE1 NODE2 WEIGHT

    Where:
-   - NEIGHBOR: A neighboring edge (ex.
-B)
-   - WEIGHT: The edge cost connecting vertex and neighbor (ex.
-10)
+   - NODE1, NODE2: Node identifiers (any string without spaces, e.g., A, B, city_1)
+   - WEIGHT: Edge cost (integer or float, e.g., 10, 3.5)
-   - Direction: Edges are bidirectional, but vertex definitions must reciprocate.
+   - Direction: Edges are bidirectional; entering "A B 10" also creates "B A 10"
-        If vertex A claims B, B must claim A.

 EXAMPLE SESSION
 ---------------